INN STYLE PMS TERMS AND CONDITIONS

 - You acknowledge and accept that the PMS may enable or assist you to access the content of, correspond with or purchase or benefit from the products or services of third parties via third-party websites and software and that, subject to the provisions of clause 11:

 CHANNEL MANAGEMENT SERVICES

-- Subject to your prior agreement, and in consideration of you paying us the associated Fees, we shall make the Accommodation available for reservation through websites of certain Partners, by way of an xml integration between the PMS and the Partner’s own websites and software (the “Channel Management Services”).
+- Subject to your prior agreement, and in consideration of you paying us the associated Fees, we shall make the Accommodation available for reservation through websites of certain Partners, by way of an API, XML or iCal integration between the PMS and the Partner’s own websites and software (the “Channel Management Services”).

 - Through the Channel Management Services, you will be offered the opportunity to make your Accommodation available for reservation through the websites of our Partners, in respect of which there may be supplementary terms and conditions (“Supplementary Terms”) which you will need to agree to and comply with in order to be included on their website(s).
 We are in no way responsible for your relationship with or the websites or services of or the Supplementary Terms of any Partners, who are independent contractors.
 You are responsible for ensuring that you are happy with, able to comply with and continue to comply with any Supplementary Terms before signing up to them.
 We cannot accept any responsibility or liability for your failure to comply with any Supplementary Terms.